Tech Tips

 Make sure your light assemblies are all well grounded.
 You should be all wired and ready for a test run.
 Hook up the battery and check it out.

-If your truck is a Task Force or later you have a place for indicator lights in your instrument panel.
+If your truck is a Task Force (1955.5-1959) or later, you have a place for indicator lights in your instrument panel.
 These can be wired in using instrument light sockets from a parts truck wired to the front signal wires.

 WHAT IF I CAN'T FIND A WIRING DIAGRAM?

 You'll need an ohm meter for checking continuity and a pencil and pad for writing what you find.
 It makes it easier if you have alligator clips for your meter.
 You need a grid to chart your findings on.
 I used a lined legal pad and drew vertical lines to make as many boxes as I had wires.
 Then I labeled the grid with the wire colors.
-It looks like this (the wires on mine are pink, white, black, yellow, light blue, dark blue):
+It looks like this.

 PINK WHITE BLACK YELLOW LIGHT BLUE DARK BLUE